ucsb-cs16/s23/syllabus.md

 ## Grade breakdown by evaluation component

-* zyBooks Assignments: 25%
+* ZyBooks Activities: 25%
-* Gradescope assignments: 25%
+* Gradescope/Lab Assignments: 25%
 * Midterm Exam: 25%
 * Final Examination : 25%

 Letter Grades:

-* To earn a grade of A, you must an A average overall, AND
+* To earn a grade of A, you must have an A average overall, and **in each of the components**.
-  - an A average in each of the four components OR
-  - your final overall average must be in the top 33% of the class
-* To earn a grade of A-, you must have at least an A- average, AND
-  - at least a B- average in each of the four components OR
+* To earn a grade of A-, you must have at least an A- overall, and **at least a B- average in each of the components**.
-  - your final overall average must be in the top 50% of the class
 * To earn a grade of B+, you must have at least an B+ average overall, and **at least a C+ average in  each of the components**.
 * To earn a grade of B, you must have at least an B+ average overall, and **at least a C average in  each of the components**.
-* To earn a grade of B-, you must have at least an B- average overall, and **at least a C- average  each of the components**.
+* To earn a grade of B-, you must have at least an B- average overall, and **at least a C- average  in each of the components**.
 * To earn a grade of C, C-, D+, D or D- you need only to have that letter grade average overall (no additional criteria apply).

 ## Grade assignment policy